schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 specific people to log into specific games.
 Users would enter their name, a game name, and a game password.
 It was common for communication issues, causing people to join the wrong game.

-After the change, all Players join a waiting room, the name of which is the administrators email address, provided in a pull-down list.
-So rather than game name, user name, password, players selected a waiting room name, and provided their name.
+After the change, all Players join a waiting room, the name of which is the administrator's email address, provided in a pull-down list.
+So rather than game name, username, password, players selected a waiting room name, and provided their name.

-This separated the multi-thread-safe part of the work, getting into the system, from the not multi-thread-save part of the work, joining a specific game, and assigning user roles.
+This separated the multi-thread-safe part of the work, getting into the system, from the not multi-thread-safe part of the work, joining a specific game, and assigning user roles.

 ### Working on a shared Design
-Next up, a system allowing the shared-creation of a design for installation/updating of a commercial security system.
+Next up, a system allowing the shared-creation of a design for the installation/updating of a commercial security system.
 For this system, we used a Relational Database.

 Such a plan has dozens of images, each image might have several elements, that might be connected.
 How do you make sure that multiple people can work on the same design at the same time, without conflict?